CNN Report Unveils Brutal Numbers on Trump vs. Newsom

 Vance argued that Newsom’s imitation misses what he considers Trump’s core political advantage.
 The vice president suggested that Trump’s success stems from authenticity, indicating that the California governor’s mimicry strategy ignores this fundamental element.
 Vance advised Democrats to avoid sounding like “crazy people” and emphasized the importance of being genuine rather than copying others’ styles.

 The effectiveness of Newsom’s approach extends beyond social media metrics to measurable political gains.
-Enten’s analysis revealed that as of June 1, multiple potential Democratic candidates were polling at similar levels, with Newsom at 11 percent, Representative Alexandria Ocasio-Cortez at 10 percent, and former Transportation Secretary Pete Buttigieg at eight percent.
-By August, Newsom had increased his lead substantially to 24 percent, while his competitors remained relatively steady.
+Enten’s analysis revealed that as of June 1, prediction market odds showed multiple potential Democratic candidates at similar levels, with Newsom at 11 percent, Representative Alexandria Ocasio-Cortez at 10 percent, and former Transportation Secretary Pete Buttigieg at eight percent.
+By August, Newsom’s odds had climbed to 24 percent, while his competitors remained relatively steady.

 The governor’s strategy has triggered responses from multiple Republican figures beyond Vance.
 Florida Governor Ron DeSantis criticized Newsom during a Wednesday appearance on Fox News, questioning why the California governor focuses on social media trolling rather than addressing permit issues for wildfire rebuilding efforts in Southern California.
 Texas Senator Ted Cruz also weighed in during a Fox News appearance, characterizing Newsom as skilled at avoiding factual discussions about California’s challenges.